 Write down everything so you can gain clarity.
 To help you get your idea down on paper, check out our post on honing your video ideas from start to finish for inspiration on your video presentation.

-How to create a video presentation with Google Slides, Unscreen & Loom
+How to create a video presentation with Canva, Unscreen & Loom

-1. Go ahead and choose a Google Slides template - if you don’t have one already you can hop on over to Slidesgo and grab a great template that suits the topic you’re going to be presenting.
+1. Go ahead and choose a Canva presentation- you can look for a template that suits the topic you’re going to be presenting.
 We went ahead and selected this rad feminism deck:

-2. Now, go ahead and click on > Google Slides > Make a copy.
+2. Now, go ahead and click on > Customize this template.

-Voilà!
-You now have a copy of the slides template you can start using for your very own video presentation.
+Now you can start using it for your very own video presentation.
 All you have to do is edit the content to refine your messaging and tweak the design and layout to make them pop.